Jeremy Rosen: Biography

 Rosen was born in Manchester, England, the eldest son of Rabbi Kopul Rosen and Bella Rosen.
-His brothers, Michael Rosen (1945-2008) and David Rosen (b.
+His brothers, Michael Rosen (1945–2008) and David Rosen (b.
 1951) also entered the rabbinate.

 Jeremy Rosen's thinking was strongly influenced by his father, who rejected fundamentalist and obscurantist approaches in favour of being open to the best the secular world has to offer while remaining committed to religious life.
 Rosen was first educated at Carmel College, the school his father had founded based on this philosophical orientation.
-At his father's direction, he also studied at Be'er Yaakov Yeshiva in Israel (1957–1958 and 1960).
-He then went on to Merkaz Harav Kook (1961), and Mir Yeshiva (1965–1968) in Jerusalem, where he received semicha from Rabbi Chaim Leib Shmuelevitz in addition to Rabbi Dovid Povarsky of Ponevezh and Rabbi Moshe Shmuel Shapiro of Yeshivat Be'er Ya'akov.
-In between he attended Cambridge University (1962–1965), graduating with a degree in Moral Sciences.
+At his father's direction, he also studied at Be'er Yaakov Yeshiva (1957–1958 and 1960) and at Merkaz Harav Kook in Israel (1961).
+Upon returning to Britain, he was admitted to read moral sciences (philosophy) at Pembroke College, Cambridge, graduating with a second-class degree in 1965.

+Following graduation, Rosen attended Mir Yeshiva in Jerusalem (1965–68), where he received semicha from Rabbi Chaim Leib Shmuelevitz in addition to Rabbi Dovid Povarsky of Ponevezh and Rabbi Moshe Shmuel Shapiro of Yeshivat Be'er Ya'akov.
 In 1966, while still at Mir, Rosen spent three months as rabbi of the Bulawayo Hebrew Congregation in Zimbabwe (then called Southern Rhodesia).
 A member of the congregation at that time recalls:

 "After Rabbi Yesorsky passed away there came to Bulawayo a rabbi unlike any we had ever known—Jeremy Rosen.
 ALL the girls fell in love with him.
 He was a really special person and left a lasting impression on the whole community.
 He made the religion become very much a living entity and not something that belonged to the rabbi and the synagogue goers."

 Rosen began his full-time rabbinic career in 1968 at the Giffnock and Newlands Hebrew Congregation in the Greater Glasgow area.
 A portrait of him painted by David Donaldson during that time is part of the Royal Scottish Academy collection.

 In 1971, Rosen was asked to become headmaster of Carmel College, upon the sudden resignation of the headmaster who had succeeded his father after his death in 1962.
 Carmel College, which was founded as a boys' boarding school, had become coeducational in 1969.
 Rabbi Rosen felt the school had become a rather secular imitation of English public schools, and worked to turn it back into a more proactively religious Jewish school.
 He believed in keeping the school small and selective, and sought to maintain the goals of high academic and cultural standards, while also upgrading the quality of the Jewish education.

 Constant financial pressure, as well as difficulties in finding competent Jewish staff, eventually led Rabbi Rosen to resign in 1984.
 He took a sabbatical in Israel, where he lectured at the WUJS Institute in Arad and at Ben Gurion University of the Negev with Rabbi Pinchas Hacohen Peli.
 While at Ben Gurion he began work on his PhD on Wittgenstein and Religion, which he completed in 1994.